cainiao1989/ioc/README.md

 [![Build Status](https://travis-ci.org/kuul-node-stuff/ioc.svg?branch=master)](https://travis-ci.org/kuul-node-stuff/ioc)

 ## Motivation
 >  As a node.js developer I've been missing some good asynchronous inversion of control module for Node.js.
 There are some, but I was not fully satisfied with them.
-Using native Node.js require is not always best idea, specifically for larger project.
-Good IoC is a foundation stone for every Javascript application, so here comes one :).
+Using native Node.js require is not always a good idea, especially for a large project.
+Good IoC is the foundation stone for every Javascript application, so I present you one :).

 ## Features
 * Resolve your dependencies asynchronously with promises